-We will assist others and are interested in these data but will not have capacity for a full scale sampling and analyses on our PM and budget.
-Samples should be sorted as soon as possible and cryo vials should be frozen immediately in liquid nitrogen before placed in -80°C. Larger macrozooplankton, fish samples and benthic samples should be stored in cryo zip bags.
+We will assist others and are interested in these data, but will not have capacity for a full scale sampling and analyses on our PM and budget.
+Samples should be sorted as soon as possible and cryo vials should be frozen immediately in at -80°C. Larger macrozooplankton, fish samples and benthic samples should be stored in cryo zip bags.